New Student Orientation (NSO)

 Accepted.
 Now What?
 [Your Next Steps]

+Interact with a PBSC advisor and fellow Panthers.
 We'll walk you through the advising process and get you registered for classes.
+Ask questions and get the answers you need to succeed.

 3. Get familiar with the Student Portal and set up two-factor authentication (2FA)